sukchung/Chewier/README.md

 ## MVP/FUNCTIONALITY

 Users can create an account and log into that account.
-While logged in they can create and add a pet profile to their account, complete a form that creates a customized pet food formula and adds it to their cart, and checkout their shopping cart.
-Logged in and non-logged in users can browse the site inventory by viewing the entire inventory, applying a filter option that allows for a browsing experience that offers a targeted inventory, or utilize a search bar to search for specific items in the inventory.
-Non-logged in users can also add items to their shopping cart, but must log in in order to complete the checkout process (double check this, may be able to check out now as non-logged in)
+While logged in they can create and add a pet profile to their account, complete a form that creates a customized pet food formula and adds it to their cart.
+Logged in and non-logged in users can browse the site inventory by viewing the entire inventory, applying a filter option that allows for a browsing experience that offers a targeted inventory, or utilize a search bar to search for specific items in the inventory, and can checkout their shopping cart.

 ## HOW TO RUN THE APPLICATION LOCALLY